Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/NTP/NTP - Retrieve Universal Time (UTC) by NTPClient library.rst

 Example
 -------

 In this example, we use an NTP client to sync with NTP servers using UDP and keep track of time locally.
 Open the example.
-“File” → “Examples”→ “NTPClient” → “Advanced”
+"File" → "Examples"→ "NTPClient" → "Advanced"

 |image01|